-In the first part of this work, we introduce the method used for computing axisymmetric PSDF of equilibrium systems and discuss the available kinematic measurement that can be utilized to constrain such models within the Milky Way.
-Subsequently, we use a set of latest observations to sample two benchmark models, assuming either cuspy NFW or cored Burkert density profile, through the Bayesian MCMC approach.
-By using fairly general parametric functions for describing baryonic components of our galaxy (namely the bulge and the disc) and generous priors on the related parameters, we obtain robust constraints on the considered galactic mass models which are in good overall agreement with previous studies.
-Our results show that both, NFW and Burkert, halo models provide a good fit to the kinematic tracers in the range of radial distances where the data is most constraining, $5 \; \s{kpc} \lesssim R \lesssim 20 \; \s{kpc}$, even though there is a slight preference in favour of the NFW model that is primarily driven by the observations in outskirts of the galaxy.
+In the first part of this work, we introduced the method used for computing the axisymmetric PSDF of equilibrium systems and discussed the available kinematic measurements that can be utilized to constrain such models within the Milky Way.
+Subsequently, we used a set of latest observations to sample two benchmark models, assuming either a cuspy NFW or a cored Burkert density profile, through the Bayesian MCMC approach.
+By using fairly general parametric functions for describing baryonic components of our galaxy (namely the bulge and the disc) and generous priors on the related parameters, we obtained robust constraints on the considered galactic mass models which are in good overall agreement with previous studies.
+Our results show that both, NFW and Burkert, halo models provide a good fit to the kinematic tracers in the range of radial distances where the data is most constraining, $5 \; \s{kpc} \lesssim R \lesssim 20 \; \s{kpc}$, even though there is a slight preference in favor of the NFW model that is primarily driven by the observations in the outskirts of the galaxy.
 Not surprisingly, the obtained DM density in the aforementioned range is similar in both models with significant overlap of the corresponding 68\% credibility bands.
-For the local DM density we find $\rho_\st{NFW}(R_\odot) = 0.941^{+0.053}_{-0.057} \cdot 10^{-2} \; \s{M}_\odot / \s{pc}^3$ and $\rho_\st{BUR}(R_\odot) = 1.00^{+0.054}_{-0.057} \cdot 10^{-2} \; \s{M}_\odot / \s{pc}^3$ under the assumption of NFW and Burkert profile, respectfully.
+For the local DM density we found $\rho_\st{NFW}(R_\odot) = 0.941^{+0.053}_{-0.057} \cdot 10^{-2} \; \s{M}_\odot / \s{pc}^3$ and $\rho_\st{BUR}(R_\odot) = 1.00^{+0.054}_{-0.057} \cdot 10^{-2} \; \s{M}_\odot / \s{pc}^3$ under the assumption of NFW and Burkert profile, respectively.
 Also, the posterior distributions of the parameters related to the baryonic components are fairly consistent apart from the mass and scale length of the baryonic disc.
-The latter tends to be slightly less massive and more extended in case of NFW density profile, which can have intricate consequences for the interpretation of direct detection experiments.
-On the other hand, the deployed kinematic observations, which are limited to galactocentric distances $D \gtrsim 2 \; \s{kpc}$, are not sufficient to accurately determine the DM distribution within the central few $\s{kpc}$ of our galaxy that is of the prime interest for indirect searches.
+The latter tends to be slightly less massive and more extended in the case of the NFW density profile, which can have intricate consequences for the interpretation of direct detection experiments.
+On the other hand, the deployed kinematic observations, which are limited to galactocentric distances $D \gtrsim 2 \; \s{kpc}$, are not sufficient to accurately determine the DM distribution within the central few $\s{kpc}$ of our galaxy, which is of the prime interest for indirect searches.